Competitive programmer hit with the hardest algorithmic problem

 Maybe that gives me a different perspective.

-The following are the input parameters from used in the mock interview.
+The following are the input parameters from the mock interview.

 let airports = ["BGI", "CDG", "DEL", "DOH", "DSM", "EWR", "EYW", "HND", "ICN", "JFK", "LGA",